jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

 1. You should see some users and their attributes scroll across the screen.
 If you see this, you have signed in successfully and can interact with Teams in your tenant.

+1. Create a new Team to be used throughout the labs in this course by running the following command:

+    ```powershell
+    New-Team -DisplayName "Contoso All Company" -Description "Team for the entire Contoso Company" -Visibility Public
+    ```

 1. Disconnect your session by running the following command at the command prompt.

     ```powershell